monicathomas8/The-Explorers-Post/README.md

 **Solution:** Removed the unused test code.
 4. Navbar drop down menu: I added custom CSS to the bootstrap navbar, this caused the drop down menu to lose its background colour to make it visible. **Solution:** Removed my custom CSS.
 5. Excrement code line: I had a line of code in my story model that I didn't use. **Solution:** I ran a search to see where and if it was being used. it was only in the model and two migrations. so I removed the code.
+6. **NEW BUG FOUND AFTER DEPLOYMENT** Within the story detail page, the html tags were displaying within the posts. **Solution:** when fetching the story detail, I added "content|truncatewords:20|safe" to stop the html tags from displaying.

 ## Deployment
 This project was deployed locally first and then hosted on Heroku.
 Follow these steps to set up and deploy the project: [Deployment file](/DEPLOYMENT.md)